palm3r/Hey0Plugins/Market/README.md

 ### /market [item] &lt;key value&gt; ...

 Show and update item configuration in the market.
-See "goods.txt" section about key/value.
+See "items.txt" section about key/value.

 Examples: